5 Tips for Keeping Client Data Secure

 Of all the security threats, the hardest to anticipate is human error.
 In fact, 100% of government IT workers said that employees are the biggest threat to cybersecurity.
 Because humans are often unpredictable, it is important to enact a group strategy of data security, including regular training and protection on every level.

 Start by educating your employees on best practices for internet use and data protection policies.
 Teach them to avoid compromising activities and phishing scams.
 Classes and training videos can work, as long as they are up-to-date and held often.
-One lawyer even suggested subjecting your employees to internal phishing emails to catch users off guard and then, following up by teaching them to avoid these kinds of risks in the future.
+One lawyer even suggested subjecting your employees to internal phishing emails to catch users off guard and then, following up by teaching them to avoid these kinds of risks in the future and find malware on Macs or their work PCs if needed.

 Additionally, consider using a password manager to help create and store strong passwords; grant information only on an as-needed basis; and change access rights when a critical employee leaves, especially if data is cloud-accessible.